Office of the Dean

 I’ve surveyed the academic literature to explore strategies for emerging from the COVID-19 pandemic in a stronger position than when we entered it in March 2020.
 Regardless of the source, the advice is remarkably similar and typically divides into three steps: (1) look back—which strengths have allowed us to withstand the pandemic thus far?
 (2) take stock—what tools and skills do we have now that will allow us to achieve our future goals?
 And (3) chart the course—focus on the college’s mission, vision, and goals for the next 5, 10, and even 20 years.
 Using an Olympics track & field analogy—we will strive to be first off the blocks, set an ambitious pace, finish strong, and win.

-Thank you for your interest in the Auburn University College of Veterinary Medicine.
+Thank you for your interest in Auburn Veterinary Medicine, and for accompanying us on this journey.